fletchjp/MERG-Arduino-Software/README.md

  ### CBUSmINnOUT

  This is a fork from Martin Da Costa.
  It needs CBUS 1.1.14 and CBUSconfigs 1.1.10 which are not yet in the Arduino system.
+I have manually installed the latest versions.

  ## Events